LillieH1000/Discord-Bot/README.md

 - Pokemon command -> Get info about any pokemon including stats, sprites and other info
 - Command to get the pronouns of the user from pronoundb
 - Member join and leave embed message

-Mores features and commands coming soon.

-Invidual servers may request features such as member count, date, etc since those are currently hardcoded.

 -----